magic-sph/magic/doc/sphinx/outputFiles/outTimeSeriesStd.rst

 ``misc.TAG``
 ------------

-This files contains the rotation of the inner core and the mantle.
-Output concerning the rotation of inner core and mantle.
-This file is written by the subroutine ``write_rot`` in the file ``outRot.f90``.
+This files contains informations about heat transfer (Nusselt number and temperature at both boundaries), as well as various additional informations (helicity, geostrophy, etc.).
+This file is written by the subroutine :f:subr:`outMisc <outmisc_mod/outmisc()>`.

 .. note:: The columns 6-9 and 17-20 are **only** calculated when
           :ref:`l_hel=.true. <varl_hel>`.
 The columns 10-16 are only calculated